-Sources: European Commission and the European Commission Spring 2020 forecast.
+Sources: European Commission and the European Commission Spring 2021 forecast.
 Notes: The three-year historical average is the average of the year-on-year growth rates over the last 12 quarters.
-For LU, "last observation" refers to Q1 2020.
+For LU, "last observation" refers to Q1 2021.
 2.2 Domestic credit-to-GDP gap (EU; percentages)

 Sources: European Commission, BIS, ECB and ECB calculations.
 Notes: See ESRB recommendation of 18 June 2014 on guidance for setting countercyclical buffer rates (ESRB/2014/1).
 ECB calculations and national calculations may differ.
-Methodological change in time series for FR.
-Data has been revised backward from 2016-2019 for NFC loans.
 2.3 Current account balance-to-GDP ratio (EU; percentages)